 Serious misconduct meaning

-Serious misconduct is a common and justifiable ground for termination of an employee.
+Serious misconduct is a common ground for termination of an employee.

-For this reason, it’s important to know the meaning to determine if you have good reason to dismiss an employee at your business.
+For this reason, it’s important to know what it means and if you have a valid reason to dismiss an employee for conduct that is in fact classed as serious misconduct.

 Serious misconduct is conduct that is wilful or deliberate and that is inconsistent with the continuation of the employment contract.